henriquelaureano/henriquelaureano.github.io/index.md

 Príncipe Complex.
 Pequeno Príncipe Hospital is the largest exclusively pediatric hospital in Brazil.

 What am I doing right now?
-(Jul 21)
+(Aug 21)

 + The [master thesis](THESIS/thesis/thesis.pdf) is *ready*,
   waiting for the defense;